SimpliPhi Celebrates A Decade of Innovation With an Urgent Call to Action

 Subsidies: Taxpayer Dollars at Work

 In a 2019 working paper, the IMF estimated that global fossil fuel subsidies in 2017 alone totaled $5.2 trillion, or 6.5% of total global GDP, with the US representing its share at approximately $649 billion.
 The paper goes on to state that “if fuel prices had been set at fully efficient levels in 2015, estimated global CO2 emissions would have been 28% lower, fossil fuel air pollution deaths 46% lower, tax revenues higher by 3.8% of global GDP, and net economic benefits (environmental benefits less economic costs) would have amounted to 1.7% of global GDP”.
-The International Energy Agency (IEA), estimates that annual global fossil fuel consumption subsidies that developing countries spend to provide citizens with fossil fuels at below-market-cost approximate $400 billion.
-These are staggering numbers that governments spend, using taxpayer dollars, to prop up an industry that is literally poisoning the air we breath, the water we drink and the environment in which we live, not to mention igniting super fire and storm events displacing people worldwide.
+The International Energy Agency (IEA) estimates that annual global fossil fuel consumption subsidies that developing countries spend to provide citizens with fossil fuels at below-market-cost approximate $400 billion.
+These are staggering numbers that governments spend, using taxpayer dollars, to prop up an industry that is literally poisoning the air we breathe, the water we drink and the environment in which we live, not to mention igniting super fire and storm events displacing people worldwide.
 This is not sustainable.
 Despite these advantageous subsidies, big oil and gas stocks have under-performed according to the S&P 500 for a decade – dramatically in the past five years.
 VDE, the biggest energy ETF lost 57% over the past five years, and nearly 53% over the past 10 years, while the S&P 500 has gained nearly 70% over the past five years, and 190% over the past 10 years.
 For the first time in history, it is a matter of fiduciary duty to divest from gas and oil companies.
 That is, if fund managers are truly doing their job to protect the returns on their customer’s investment portfolios.
 Hence, the move by large pension fund managers to divest from gas and oil.

 Going Forward in 2020

-When we founded Simpliphi in 2010, we knew that innovating safe, non-hazardous and enduring energy storage solutions could be a transformative force in mitigating some of the world’s biggest challenges, particularly in reducing dependance on fossil fuels, decreasing CO2 and GHG emissions, as well as empowering people and communities to build resilience with customer-sited reserve power.
+When we founded Simpliphi in 2010, we knew that innovating safe, non-hazardous and enduring energy storage solutions could be a transformative force in mitigating some of the world’s biggest challenges, particularly in reducing dependence on fossil fuels, decreasing CO2 and GHG emissions, as well as empowering people and communities to build resilience with customer-sited reserve power.
 Today, the six goals that inspired the founding of SimpliPhi Power, are even more critical as the human and economic toll of catastrophic climate events accelerates and challenges us to act – now – before it is too late.

-SimpliPhi is a profitable, revenue-based company – a rarity in this industry – that continues to grow because of the efficacy, safety, cost-effectiveness and flexibility of its technologies, as well as our focus on leveraging energy storage to solve real-world problems.
+SimpliPhi is a profitable, revenue-based company – a rarity in this industry – that continues to grow because of the efficacy, safety, cost-effectiveness, and flexibility of its technologies, as well as our focus on leveraging energy storage to solve real-world problems.
 The company has not accepted VC money and has had at its core a fundamental belief that companies executing on the integrated bottom line, or triple bottom line – people, planet, profit – enjoy a healthier return on investment, including start-ups and early stage companies, while catalyzing change for the better.

 As a company, we could not have had as great an impact without our customers and partners, domestically and abroad.
 Therefore, integral to our celebration and success is a celebration of you, as well as a recognition and call to action that we must do more going forward – together.
 All of us must divest from fossil fuels and continue to invest in our companies, the renewable energy industry at large, as well as each other through ongoing collaboration and sustainable, community focused projects.
 Thank you all for a great 10 years, we look forward to continuing the hard work to change the world for the better.